lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 .warning[👀 Increased technical challenge somewhere else!]

-???

-This is the hardest path to implement from scratch.

 ---

-Requires a custom database backend in order to set `search_path` based on active tenant:
+Requires a **custom database backend** in order to set the search path based on the active tenant:

 ```python
 from django.db.backends.postgresql import base as postgresql